This site requires a more recent version of Adobe Flash Player to function properly.

 High Market Share in Large ERP Market

-SAP remains the leader in the ERP market with a market share of around 27% in 2011.
-We believe that SAP's ERP market share will be around 26% by the end of the Trefis forecast period.
+SAP remains the leader in the ERP market with a market share of around 25% in 2012.
+We believe that SAP's ERP market share will increase to around 30% by the end of the Trefis forecast period.

 - Better innovative efforts taken by its competitors.

 - Increasing presence of its competitors across the globe.